 Small remodeling projects

 Decks - In general, decks require permits; however, decks not exceeding 200 square feet in area, that are not more than 30 inches above grade at any point, are not attached to a dwelling and do not serve a required exit door are exempt from permit.
 All decks must meet minimum setback requirements and be constructed to building code standards even if a permit is not required.

-Fences - Fences less than six feet in height do not require a permit.
+Fences - Fences less than seven feet in height do not require a permit.

 Garden sheds, tool sheds, and play structures - Structures less than 200 square feet do not require a permit.